robertsdotpm/p2pd/docs/source/p2p/connect.rst

 That means that P2PD is designed to work with any number of interfaces, address families, or network configurations.
 Making it a very flexible system for achieving connectivity.
-But how exactly does it do this?
-Let's look into some of the main strategies it uses to setup TCP connections.
+The downside is it can take a while to setup a connection depending on the reachability characteristics between the two nodes.
+This is because multiple interfaces, methods, and paths may have to be tried to get a connection opened.
+But once that's complete it functions as any other TCP connection.

 ----